seinecle/blog/_posts/2024-10-19-developing-slidelang.md

 No so enjoy it now!
 I'll create plans that are super cheap compared to what DeepL offers.

 # Next
 [slidelang](https://alpha.slidelang.com/) is available, up and running.
 I develop it slowly but surely, aiming to add amazing, useful features.
-Coming first: better progess bar, translation of Google Slides, OpenOffice formats.
+Coming: translation of Google Slides, OpenOffice formats.

 # About me
 I am academic and independent web app developer.
 Besides slidelang, I build [nocode functions](https://nocodefunctions.com) 🔎, a free click and point web app to explore texts and networks.
 It is [fully open source](https://github.com/seinecle/nocodefunctions).
 Try it and give some feedback, I would appreciate it!